spookyWalrus/spookyWalrus/README.md

 - 👋 Hi, I’m Zen Nakamura
-- 👀 I take on Web Development with ReactJS - from front-end design and UX to back-end server configuration, I do it all!
+- 👀 I take on Web Development with ReactJS - from front-end design, UX and to back-end configuration, I do it all!
 - 🌱 I’m constantly learning and refining my skills.
 Currently, I'm refning my skills to build apps with React Native and Redux.

 - My tech stack is: HTML, CSS, Javascript, Typescript, React, React-query, React-router, Node, Express, MySQL, PostgreSQL and CypressIO.